 St Anne's East Window restored to gloryLyons Stonework has repaired and restored the 19th Century, five-light, stained glass East window at St Anne's Church in Sale.

-The church, which was opened in 1854 to accommodate an increase in local population following the arrival of the railway to the town, is built in the Victorian Gothic style.
+ST ANnE’s church was opened in 1854 to accommodate an increase in local population following the arrival of the railway to the town.
+IT IS built in the Victorian Gothic style.

 Lyons Stonework was awarded the JCT Minor Works Contract from a short list chosen by the Church’s architect, Equilibrium.
 As main contractor Lyons enlisted the help of specialist Pendle Stained Glass.
 This was now the proven team which had completed a similar scheme at St James’ Church in Brindle with Equilibrium.